Who'd Have Known: Commercial performance

 The single debuted at number 64 on the UK Singles Chart in the issue of 22 November 2009 and rose to number 49 the next week.
-The song entered the top 40 at number 39 making "Who'd Have Known" Allen's lowest charting single since 2006's Littlest Things.
+The song entered the top 40 at number 39.

 Music video

-The music video for "Who'd Have Known" captures Allen as an obsessed fan of Elton John.
+The music video for "Who'd Have Known" portrays Allen as an obsessed fan of Elton John.
 It starts off with her character lying in bed, watching Elton John's concert on television, while DVDs and magazines portraying him are scattered throughout her room, with a big poster of him on her wall.
-John, portrayed by an actor, receives a letter from the singer declaring her love, accompanied by a badly photoshopped picture of the two of them, but ignores it.
-Upon exiting his home, he gets in a car to discover that Allen is in fact the driver.
+John (portrayed by an actor) receives a letter from the singer declaring her love, accompanied by a badly photoshopped picture of the two of them, but ignores it.
+Upon exiting his home, he gets in a car only to discover that Allen is the driver.
 She locks the car doors, kidnaps him, and takes him to her home, where she ties him to a chair.
-There, she plays piano, drinks wine, skims magazines, hugs him, makes him eat and draws a portrait of him.
-Afterwards, she puts a telephone to his ear and makes him say "I want you to know that I have fallen deeply in love with Lily" to an unknown receiver, using scripted cards she has written (paying homage to the movie, The King of Comedy – even holding one of the cards upside down).
-Afterwards, they both sit on the sofa, watching John perform at the piano on TV.
+There, she plays piano, drinks wine, skims magazines, hugs him, attempts to feed him pizza, and draws a portrait of him.
+Later, she forces him to make a phone call while reading from a series of cue cards (a scene which pays homage to the movie The King of Comedy).
+Afterwards, they both sit on the sofa, watching John perform on TV.
 As Allen falls asleep, he manages to wriggle free from the tied ropes on his feet.
 The video ends with John taking a final glance at Allen asleep before escaping from the building and running off.